jasminerc23/Data_Projects_TripleTen/Superstore Profit to Loss/Readme.md

 * Click <a href='https://www.loom.com/share/564730e265b34830968c140367ca455e?sid=8a3df339-8a14-4cea-a4b0-f13359b1e52f' target=_blank><u>here</u>.</a>
 ## Project Task
 * Review a database in Tableauu for 'Superstore' to identify profit and loss makers to help the company avoid bankruptcy
-## Summary of Project
-* Geography, time, customer info and sales are key metrics used to target profit and loss areas within this database.
-Using these metrics, I was able to create visuals to show the client which areas needed improvement

 ## Project Analysis
 ## Profit and Loss Identifiers